-Today, community engagement takes on many forms at the university, from service-learning courses, to faculty, staff, and students conducting research that is engaged with community partners across the state and beyond.
+Today, community engagement takes on many forms at the University, from Community-Engaged Courses (CEC) to faculty, staff, and students conducting research with community partners across the state and beyond.

 Defining Community Engagement

-Community engagement describes the collaboration between institutions of higher education and their larger communities (local, regional/state, national, global) for the mutually beneficial exchange of knowledge and resources in a context of partnership and reciprocity.
+Community engagement describes the collaboration between higher education institutions and their larger communities (local, regional/state, national, global) for the mutually beneficial exchange of knowledge and resources in partnership and reciprocity.

 The University of Iowa follows the Carnegie Foundation's definition of Community Engagement.
 This definition helps guide the work of the Office of Community Engagement and lays a foundation for understanding and communicating engagement work across campus and with community partners.

 - Enriches scholarship, research, and creative activity

 - Prepares students to be educated and engaged citizens